kesha/go-mp3-podcast/README.md

 # go-mp3-podcast

+This is a fork of [go-mp3-podcast](https://github.com/rosmo/go-mp3-podcast).
+The main changes so far have been to make the repository retrievable using `go get`.

 This is an utility to take a directory containing MP3s and turn them into an RSS feed.
 The utility is configured using a simple YAML file (see config.yml for example).

+## How to build

+You should be able to download, build, and install using:

+`go get github/pgrahamdev/go-mp3-podcast`

+and then

+`go install github.com/pgrahamdev/go-mp3-podcast`

+which will place the `go-mp3-podcast` binary in `$GOPATH/bin`.

 ## How to run